keatura/my-ordinary-vault-md/Andefaelt/PCs/Hearsay.md

 ##### Ukuchan Mechanic - Bolt-That-Sits-On-Desk "Bolt"
 - Roommate
 - helps Hearsay work on Bones, letting her borrow tools and learn how to work on Jacks
-- Literally just walked into Bolt's shop and dropped off Bones,
+- Literally just walked into Bolt's shop and dropped off Bones, they had a short talk and now Hearsay pays rent and they are roommates
+-